-To get to the screen where you can Do the following Load a printer configured as manual load or 1.
-Type nprinter. type Other/Unknown.
-Select a print server then a printer, or press F4 and Enter to browse and select a printer.
-3. Press F1 for help from here.
-Load port driver for printer P_1 for organization Novell.
+To get to the screen where you can Do the following Load port driver for printer P_1 for organizational unit Sales in organization Novell.
 NPRINTER .P_1.SALES.NOVELL Load port driver for printer P_1 (logical number 0) for print server PS-SALES (NetWare 3 syntax).
 NPRINTER PS-SALES 0 View the status of all loaded port drivers.
 NPRINTER /S Unload the port driver loaded last.
 NPRINTER /U View Help for the command-line NPRINTER.
 NPRINTER /?